niplav/site/considerations_on_cryonics.md

 or after it.
 It is also unclear how high the existential risk for humanity is overall.
-Assuming that the existential risk for humanity over the next 10000 years is ~40% (this number is pretty much a guess)<!--TODO: link Metaculus Ragnarok series, and see if someone like FHI has done some calculations on that-->, and half of that risk is placed before resuscitation, then the life expectancy of cryonics is `$\frac{8938+2850+1000}{3}*(1-0.20) \approx 3410$`.
+Assuming that the existential risk for humanity over the next 10000 years is ~40% (this number is pretty much a guess)<!--TODO: link Metaculus Ragnarök series, and see if someone like FHI has done some calculations on that-->, and half of that risk is placed before resuscitation, then the life expectancy of cryonics is `$\frac{8938+2850+1000}{3}*(1-0.20) \approx 3410$`.